jaegertracing/jaeger-client-java/jaeger-core/README.md

 JAEGER_SAMPLER_TYPE | no | The sampler type
 JAEGER_SAMPLER_PARAM | no | The sampler parameter (number)
-JAEGER_SAMPLER_MANAGER_HOST_PORT | no | The host name and port when using the remote controlled sampler
+JAEGER_SAMPLER_MANAGER_HOST_PORT | no | The host name and port when using the remote controlled sampler JAEGER_TAGS | no | A comma separated list of `name = value` tracer level tags, which get added to all reported spans.
+The value can also refer to an environment variable using the format `${envVarName:default}`, where the `:default` is optional, and identifies a value to be used if the environment variable cannot be found

 #### Obtaining Tracer via TracerResolver